HRizwan1/2019-team-06f/reports/sprint-03/report.md

 ### Project Goals:

 * To build a slave database server using Packer (C)
 * To build Redis cache server using Packer (C)
 * Fix binding error (50-server.cnf is ignored causing a binding error due to permissions) (C)
- * Automation of Data Entry (C)
+* Create layout diagrams for user/admin interface  (C)
 * Designed and create tables for users and pictures using mysql (C)
 * Create “create-new.sql” and “insert-new.sql” files to use at build for automation (C)
+* Create admin panel to view all users and to create admins / regular users (C)
 * Create an upload button for a registered user to upload photos (C)
- * Create a search box (C)
- * Create admin panel to view all users and to create admins / regular users (C)
 * Restricted privileges for unregistered : only read access (index page) (C)
 * To develop the user panel by allowing registered users to upload photos (C)
- * Layout diagram for user/admin interface  (C)
- * Hashtag the photos (C)
- * Gather pictures we will use for test user accounts and store in our database (C)
+* Gather 225 images for 15 test users and store all the images in our database (C)
+* Insert photo hashtags for all the images in mysql database (C)
 * Be able to display photos from database (C)
+* Fix footer position on the admin page (C)
+* Added a vertical scroll bar table onto the admin page view all users (C)
+* Change md5 hash password to SHA1-hash-SHA-1 with salt to hash the user passwords (C)
+* Allow registered users to upload images using hashtags (I)
+* Functioning "Search-box" for registered users to search images using (hashtags) (I)
 * Data Encryption at Rest using XtraDB and InnoDB (I)
- * Continue on coding the upload feature to link pictures that belong to each user (I)
+* Working on the upload feature to link pictures that belong to each user (I)
- * To make the website responsive in order to fit any form factor, such as desktop, mobile, and tablet (IP)
+* Design responsive web design using CSS media queries in order to fit into devices such as desktop, mobiles, and iPad (I)
 * Incorporate Riemann for capture of application metrics (I)

-### Project Accomplishments: Goals Accomplished (15/19)
+### Project Accomplishments: Goals Accomplished (17/20)

 * Built a slave database server using Packer and Vagrant
 * Built Redis cache server using Packer and Vagrant
- * Binding error fixed from one of our github issues last sprint
+* Fixed binding Error:50-server.cnf (ignored causing a binding error due to permissions) from one of our github issues last sprint
- * Automation of Data Entry
+* Created layouts for user/admin interface
 * Designed & Created tables for users and pictures using MySQL
 * Created “create-new.sql” and “insert-new.sql” files to use at build for automation
- * Admin Panel created
+* Created Admin panel to view all users and to create admins / regular users
 * User Panel created
- * Created search box and upload feature-button
+* Created upload feature-button for registered users to upload images
+* Restricted privileges for unregistered users have only read access to index page
+* To develop the user panel by allowing registered users to upload images
- * Gathered test photos for each test user and stored in the database (225 photos)
+* Gathered images for 15 test user and stored all these images in database (225 photos downloaded)
+* Successfully inserted Photo hashtags for all the images in database
+* Fixed the footer on the admin page
+* Added a vertical scroll bar table into admin page view all users
+* Successfully changed md5 hash password to SHA1-hash-SHA-1 with salt to hash the user passwords
 * Website pulls from the database to display photos in user accounts
- * Users can upload as well as view all available photos
+* Users can successfully upload images from their registered account
- * Restricted privileges for unregistered users
- * Layout diagram for user/admin interface
- * Hashtag the photos

 ### Project Requirements: